Azure/azure-powershell/src/HDInsight/HDInsight/help/New-AzHDInsightCluster.md

 ## DESCRIPTION
 The New-AzHDInsightCluster creates an Azure HDInsight cluster by using the specified parameters or by using a configuration object that is created by using the New-AzHDInsightClusterConfig cmdlet.

+The cmdlet may call below Microsoft Graph API according to input parameters:

+- GET /servicePrincipals/{id}

 ## EXAMPLES

 ### Example 1: Create an Azure HDInsight cluster